drcjar/ipprf/scratch.md

  IPF patients have a higher bacterial burden https://www.atsjournals.org/doi/full/10.1164/rccm.201403-0541OC

+ increased proportions of AMs lacking surface CD71 (the transferrinreceptor) in human patients with IPF

  ??? muc5b snp assoc with prolonged survival.

  ??? patients possessing a minor allele have a lower bacterial burden.